Healthcare Management vs. Healthcare Administration [UPDATED 2026]

 People who enter healthcare administration or management roles typically work in settings like hospitals, clinics, doctors’ offices, surgical facilities, assisted living facilities, or nursing homes.
 However, you can find healthcare managers in almost any type of healthcare-related business setting, including insurers, consulting firms, and pharmaceutical companies.

-According to PayScale, the average salary for a healthcare administrator in the U.S. is close to $76,000 per year.
-According to data from Indeed, a typical healthcare management salary is comparable to about $81,000.
-However, salaries and job outlooks vary considerably within both fields, depending on the career you intend to pursue.
+According to Bureau of Labor Statistics data, the median annual salary for healthcare managers and administrators is over $117,000.
+However, salaries and job outlooks vary within both fields, depending on the career you intend to pursue.
 You can find more information about the typical salaries for various healthcare administration and management jobs at the end of this guide.

 Education Requirements for Healthcare Management and Administration

 Suppose you aim to excel in a competitive field like healthcare.
-In that case, it’s vital to meet — and helpful to surpass — the minimum education requirements for your desired role.
+In that case, it’s vital to meet the education requirements for your desired role.
 These requirements vary depending on factors such as state laws, employer preferences, and what type of position you are applying for.

 While some positions may be open to applicants with bachelor’s degrees, master’s or doctorate degrees are typically preferred by employers and may be required for some roles, particularly those that involve leading or supervising other staff members.
 In addition, you can distinguish yourself as an applicant by earning your master’s or doctorate in healthcare administration, which will also increase your earning potential.
 National University offers graduate, undergraduate, and doctoral degrees in health administration, along with numerous programs in business and finance.